 Step 1: Add an action connector for Flow (Shopify Partner Dashboard)

 To add an action to Flow, you need to create an action connector for your app.
 This action needs to contain the following information:

 - the fields that the merchant needs to complete when they add your action their workflows

 - the URL that Flow needs to use to send (POST) the contents (JSON payload) of the action to your app.

 To create an action for Flow:

 In the Partner Dashboard, open Apps and then click your test app.

-Click the Shopify Flow tab and then click Add action:
+Click the Extensions tab and Shopify Flow > Add action.